Joe-Kerr/VueDragAndDrop/readme.md

 - draggableNewY: new y position after movement of DOM element
 - draggableType: type of the draggable provided in the directive
 - draggableData: user defined data provided in the directive
+- draggableList: list of DOM nodes that are being dragged

 - droppableEl: DOM element of the droppable element
 - droppableX: x position of DOM element